-My teaching interests include: semiotic and linguistic anthropology, sociolinguistics migration and citizenship, the welfare state, and urban anthropological theory and methods.
-I am developing syllabuses on these topics that I am happy to share upon request.
+My teaching interests include: semiotic and linguistic anthropology; sociolinguistics; migration and citizenship; langauge, power, and idenity; the welfare state; and urban sociolinguistic and anthropological theory and methods.

 At the University of Chicago, I have been the Instructor of record for Power, Identity, and Resistance 3, an undergraduate Core course in the social sciences that introduces students to key texts on liberalism, democracy, race, and gender.
 I taught this course entirely online in Spring 2020, and I am happy to share my virtual teaching strategies.